 Pros & Cons of Townhomes, Condos & Single-Family Homes For First-Time Buyers

 Buying your first home is a big decision.
-Condos, townhouses, and single-family homes are all great choices for your first home, but they come with unique pros and cons.
-Before making any financial commitments, buyers should consider each of these types of real estate to determine what style fits their life the best.
+Condos, townhouses, and single-family homes are all great choices for your first home, but they have unique pros and cons.
+Before making any financial commitments, buyers should consider each type of real estate to determine what style fits their life the best.

 Each property has different advantages when it comes to ownership rights, community fees, amenities, and potential resale value.
 Keep reading to decide if you'd rather buy a townhouse, condo, or single-family house as your first real estate investment.